-The Kentucky Employees' Health Plan utilizes CVS/caremark's 2018 Advanced Control Drug List (the Formulary).
-An independent group of physicians, including multiple specialists and pharmacists, reviews all drugs on the Formulary to ensure complete clinical coverage in all therapeutic categories.
+The Kentucky Employees' Health Plan Living Well CDHP utilizes CVS/caremark's 2019 Advanced Control Formulary.
+An independent group of physicians, including multiple specialists and pharmacists, reviews all drugs on the Advanced Control Formulary to ensure complete clinical coverage in all therapeutic categories.

-2018 Formulary: Effective January 1, 2018, the change to CVS/caremark's Advanced Control Drug List (Formulary) eliminated certain drugs.
-In accordance with KRS 18A.2254, if you were covered under the Plan and were directly impacted, you were given a notice of the Formulary change.
+2019 Advanced Control Formulary: Effective January 1, 2019, the change to CVS/caremark's Advanced Control Formulary eliminated certain drugs.
+In accordance with KRS 18A.2254, if you were covered under the Plan and were directly impacted, you were given a notice of the Advanced Control Formulary change.
 If, after consulting with your physician, you disagree with the Formulary change, you have the right to appeal the change within sixty (60) days from the date of notice of the change.
-See the Appeal section of this SPD for procedures on how to appeal the Formulary change.
+See the Appeal section of this SPD for procedures on how to appeal the Advanced Control Formulary change.

-Drugs listed on the Formulary may not be covered under this Plan.
-This SPD provides information about drugs that are not covered by the Plan, regardless of their appearance in the Formulary.
+Drugs listed on the Advanced Control Formulary may not be covered under this Plan.
+This SPD provides information about drugs that are not covered by the Plan, regardless of their appearance in the Advanced Control Formulary.

-The Formulary is subject to change throughout the year.
+The Advanced Control Formulary is subject to change throughout the year.
 If this occurs, and you are covered under the Plan and are directly impacted by the change, you will be given notice in accordance with KRS 18A.2254.

-You may request a copy of the Formulary by calling 866-601-6934 or by visiting CVS/caremark's web site at www.caremark.com.
-You may also view the Formulary at kehp.ky.gov.
+You may request a copy of the Advanced Control Formulary by calling 866-601-6934 or by visiting CVS/caremark's web site at www.caremark.com.
+You may also view the Advanced Control Formulary at kehp.ky.gov.

-Exceptions Policy: The criteria for qualifying for a Formulary exception will vary from drug to drug based on the Plan Manager's clinical and formulary considerations.
+Exceptions Policy: The criteria for qualifying for an Advanced Control Formulary exception will vary from drug to drug based on the Plan Manager's clinical and formulary considerations.
 In some cases, there are clinical reasons why you may receive an override which will allow the drug to be dispensed by a pharmacist and the drug will be covered under the Plan.
 If there is no clinical reason for an override, the Plan Manager will determine if you have tried one or more formulary drugs, depending on the size of the drug class.

-If you meet the criteria for an exception to the Formulary, the Plan Manager may issue an override.
-Once an override is in place, the drug excluded from the Formulary will be covered as a non-formulary (3rd Tier) drug benefit.
+If you meet the criteria for an exception to the Advanced Control Formulary, the Plan Manager may issue an override.
+Once an override is in place, the drug excluded from the Advanced Control Formulary will be covered as a non-formulary (3rd Tier) drug benefit.
 If you do not meet the criteria for an exception, the override request will be denied.
 You may appeal the denial in accordance with the Appeal provisions outlined in this SPD.